-ITV’s new Vanity Fair mini-series is the must-see period drama of this autumn.
+ITV’s new Vanity Fair mini-series was the must-see period drama of 2018.

 Set against the backdrop of the Napoleonic Wars, Vanity Fair follows Becky Sharp (Bates Motel star Olivia Cooke) as she attempts to claw her way out of poverty and scale the heights of English Society.